Associate Professor of Computational Genomics

 We are also developing a novel lineage tracing method, Lineage-seq, to track the development of neurons within the mouse brain in collaboration with Colin Ackerman at the department of Pharmacology.
 This method will enable us to see for the first time the different cell types generated from different neuronal progenitor cells.

-I am also the director of Oxford Biomedical Data Science Training Programme (OBDS).
-The six week OBDS programme aims to enable biomedical researchers to apply data science and computational biology methods to their own genomic data.
+I am also the director and lead instructor of Oxford Biomedical Data Science Training Programme (OBDS).
+The OBDS programme aims to enable biomedical researchers to apply data science and computational biology methods to their own genomic data.
 For full details please see the OBDS webpage.